yetulaxman/linux-2/_tutorials/11-Puhti-singularity-deepvariant.md

 ### Prepare deepvariant singulairty image from docker image
 Deepvariant (this example is with version 0.8) uses docker to run the binaries instead of copying binaries to local machines first.

-One needs get deepvariant docker image, models and test data in order to run the pipeline.
+One needs to get deepvariant docker image, models and test data in order to run the pipeline.
 Additionally, other prerequisites for running deepvariant method includes 1) obtaining A reference genome in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format and its corresponding index file (.fai).
 2) An aligned reads file in [BAM](http://genome.sph.umich.edu/wiki/BAM) format and its corresponding index file (.bai).

 ### Download deepvariant docker image